Skip to main content

 Faculty: Peter Chin

 Deep neural networks trained with back-propagation have been the driving force for progress in fields such as computer vision and natural language processing.
 However, back-propagation has often been criticized for its biological implausibility.
-More biologically plausible alternatives to back-propagation, such as target propagation and feedback alignment, have been proposed.
-But most of these learning algorithms are originally designed and tested for feedforward networks, and their ability for training recurrent networks and arbitrary computation graphs is not fully studied nor understood.
-In this project, we propose a learning procedure based on target propagation for training multi-output recurrent networks.
-It opens doors to extending such biologically plausible models as general learning algorithms for arbitrary graphs.
+Most biologically plausible alternatives are designed and tested for feedforward networks, and their ability for training recurrent networks and arbitrary computation graphs is not fully studied nor understood.
+In this project, we propose a learning procedure based on target propagation for training multi-output recurrent networks which opens doors to extending such biologically-plausible models as general learning algorithms for arbitrary graphs.

 Faculty: Peter Chin

-Current machine learning algorithms are highly specialized to whatever it is they are meant to do—e.g. playing chess, picking up objects, or object recognition.
+Current machine learning algorithms are highly specialized for one task—eg. playing chess, picking up objects, or object recognition.
 How can we extend this to a system that could solve a wide range of problems?
 We argue that this can be achieved by a modular system—one that can adapt to solving different problems by changing only the modules chosen and the order in which those modules are applied to the problem.
-The recently-introduced abstraction and reasoning corpus (ARC) dataset serves as an excellent test of abstract reasoning.
+The recently introduced abstraction and reasoning corpus (ARC) dataset serves as an excellent test of abstract reasoning.
 Suited to the modular approach, the tasks depend on a set of human core knowledge inbuilt priors.
-In this project, we implement these priors as the modules of our system.
-We combine these modules using a neural-guided program synthesis.
+In this project, we implement these priors as the modules of our system and combine these modules using a neural-guided program synthesis.

 Improving audio processing efficiency with deep learning and signal processing